Isiah Kiner-Falefa Player Props: Yankees vs. Guardians

 |Games w/1+ RBI

-- Guardians pitchers combined to allow 172 total home runs at a clip of 1.1 per game (15th in baseball).
+- Guardians pitchers combine to surrender nine home runs (0.8 per game), the eighth-fewest in baseball.

-- Bieber (0-0) gets the starting nod for the Guardians, his third of the season.
+- The Guardians are sending Gaddis (0-0) to make his third start of the season.

-- His last time out came on Wednesday against the Oakland Athletics, when the righty tossed six innings, surrendering three earned runs while giving up three hits.
+- In his last appearance on Wednesday, the righty tossed six scoreless innings against the Oakland Athletics while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.